Programme

 Subsurface atlas: Comparative mapping of urban underground systems

 Gillian Dick will present Glasgow’s Environmental Digital Twin, a 2D and 3D representation of the city’s natural assets that integrates environmental and spatial data to inform planning, resilience, and sustainable development.
-Richard Duffield will discuss the National Underground Asset Register (NUAR), revealing how this initiative is improving the visibility and coordination of underground assets, reducing risks, and enhancing efficiency in urban projects.
-Andrea Gillarduzzi will talk about the Digital Transformation of Ground Data initiative that envisages a future where ground data is seamlessly connected, transparently shared, and intelligently interpreted across the entire infrastructure lifecycle.
+Holger Kessler will give an overview of the lessons learnt from the National Underground Asset Register Programme and what future subsurface use cases might be addressed following the latest announcements by DSIT and the Ordnance Survey Andrea Gillarduzzi will talk about the Digital Transformation of Ground Data initiative that envisages a future where ground data is seamlessly connected, transparently shared, and intelligently interpreted across the entire infrastructure lifecycle.
 DTGD' goal is to foster a collaborative, interoperable, and digitally mature ecosystem that empowers all stakeholders with timely, reliable, and context-rich subsurface data and information.

 Speakers